DarshanGowda0/GeoFlutterFire/README.md

 ### Scale to Massive Collections

-It's possibe to build Firestore collections with billions of documents.
+It's possible to build Firestore collections with billions of documents.
 One of the main motivations of this project was to make geoqueries possible on a queried subset of data.
-You can pass a Query instead of a CollectionReference into the collection(), then all geoqueries will be scoped with the contstraints of that query.
+You can pass a Query instead of a CollectionReference into the collection(), then all geoqueries will be scoped with the constraints of that query.

 Note: This query requires a composite index, which you will be prompted to create with an error from Firestore on the first request.